facebookresearch/cc_net/README.md

 The `Makefile` is used to train Sentence Piece and LM on Wikipedia data.

-* `make help` show help
+* `make help` shows help
 * `make lang=de lm` trains a Sentence Piece and a LM on German Wikipedia
-* `make all_lm` trains the same model than in the paper.
+* `make all_lm` trains the same model than in the paper
 * `make lang=de dl_lm` downloads the LM trained for the paper
-* `make dl_all_lm` downloads all of them.
+* `make dl_all_lm` downloads all of them

 ## Pipeline overview

+The full mining pipeline is divided in 3 steps:

-- `hashes` Downloads one Common-Crawl snapshot, and compute hashes for each paragraph
+- `hashes` downloads one Common-Crawl snapshot, and compute hashes for each paragraph
-- `mine` Remove duplicates, detects language, run the LM and split by lang/perplexity bucket.
+- `mine` removes duplicates, detects language, run the LM and split by lang/perplexity buckets
-- `regroup` Regroup the files created by `mine` in chunks of 4Gb.
+- `regroup` regroup the files created by `mine` in chunks of 4Gb

 Each step needs the previous step to be over before starting.
-You can launch the full pipeline using `python mine.py`.
+You can launch the full pipeline using `python -m cc_net mine`.

-* `python mine.py --help` Show help
+* `python -m cc_net mine --help` shows help
-* `python mine.py --dump_id 2019-13` Download a specific snapshot
+* `python -m cc_net mine --dump_id 2019-13` downloads a specific snapshot
-* `python mine.py -l my -l gu`
-Restrict to specific languages
+* `python -m cc_net mine -l my -l gu` restricts to specific languages
-* `python mine.py --lm_dir my_lms/` Use custom LMs
+* `python -m cc_net mine --lm_dir my_lms/` uses custom LMs
-* `python mine.py --lang_threshold 0.3` Set a specific field in `mine.Config`
+* `python -m cc_net mine --lang_threshold 0.3` set a specific field in `mine.Config`
-* `python mine.py --config test` Run on a tiny subset of a snapshot
+* `python -m cc_net mine --config test` runs on a tiny subset of a snapshot
-* `python mine.py --config config/my_config.json` Use configuration from the given config file
+* `python -m cc_net mine --config config/my_config.json` uses configuration from the given config file

 ## Reproducing our work